These philanthropists are donating 1% of their net worth to expand and protect the vote

 “I think this election’s going to be decided by whose base comes out and votes,” says Mike Novogratz, cofounder of the organization, called One for Democracy “[And], are they able to vote?”

 Novogratz is the cofounder and CEO of Galaxy Digital, a public company that trades and invests in cryptocurrency.
-Its philanthropy unit, Galaxy Gives, works primarily on criminal justice reform.
+His philanthropy unit, Galaxy Gives, works primarily on criminal justice reform.
 But he was persuaded to temporarily move into solving democratic challenges in the face of an election mired in intentional voter prevention tactics from the current administration.
 It became increasingly clear that “all the work we’re doing in justice reform might not matter so much if we had a cheated election or a broken election,” he says.

 That spurred him to convene a diverse array of charitable businesspeople, artists, activists, and others—”not the normal Wall Streeters,” he says—to donate at least 1% of their wealth to upholding and restoring democracy.
 It began with making calls to people within his network, and it quickly snowballed as donors contacted their networks to also pledge.